Religious Mayors, School Appointments, and Teenage Pregnancy: Results

 Critically, Figure \ref{fig:sex_grav_mun}, bottom panel, shows no similar changes in state schools, where mayors lack authority over principal selection and curriculum decisions.
 The absence of effects in state schools, which serve similar populations within the same municipalities, demonstrates that curriculum changes result specifically from mayoral control over municipal school administration rather than from broader political or social trends.

 Table \ref{tab:sex_educ_muni} confirms the robustness of these findings across specifications.
 For municipal schools, the estimated reduction in sexual education provision is stable at 12-15 percentage points across all but one specification (Table \ref{tab:sex_educ_muni}, Columns 2-4), with statistical significance at conventional levels.
-For state schools, the estimate is near zero and statistically insignificant (column 5), confirming that mayors do not influence schools beyond their administrative control.
+For state schools, the estimate is near zero and statistically insignificant (column 5), with a 95\% confidence interval of $[-0.09, 0.16]$, allowing us to rule out reductions larger than 9.1 percentage points, well below the 12.5 pp reduction observed in municipal schools.
+This confirms that mayors do not influence schools beyond their administrative control.

 To interpret these magnitudes, note that roughly 52\% of students in our sample are enrolled in state schools and 44\% are in municipal schools.\footnote{The remainder are in a combination of federal and private schools.} Under the extreme assumption that all effects operate exclusively through municipal schools, our main estimate of 3 births per 1,000 girls (cumulative over years 2--5 post-election) rescales to $\frac{3}{0.44}=6.8$ births per 1{,}000 \textit{municipal-school} girls over the same four-year window, or 1.7 births per 1{,}000 municipal-school girls per year.
 Combined with the 12.5 percentage point reduction in sexual education provision in municipal schools, this implies an increase of roughly $6.8/12.5=0.55$ births per 1{,}000 girls over four years (0.055 percentage points) for each 1 percentage point reduction in sexual education provision, under the strong assumption that sexual education is the sole operative channel.